 During the trekking session, full board meals are included (breakfast, lunch, and dinner provided).
 We provide food from these local lodge/tea houses as per the choices on the menu.
 Breakfast and dinner provided at the same tea house/lodge while lunch would be on the trail.
 Every Tea House serves the traditional Nepali meal Dal Bhat (rice and lentils), and as well a variety of different food items, such as rice, seasonable vegetables, noodles, potatoes, and soups.
 Some lodge serves western foods such as pizza, pasta, and French fries.
 Soft drinks, snacks, and beer are available in most Tea Houses restaurants.
 A variety of cereals, bread, and egg dishes are generally available for breakfast.

 Safe Drinking Water in Trekking

-Safe drinking water is very important while we are on trek and we recommend that one should drink at least 3-4 liters water a day (this helps from de-hydration and altitude problem AMS).
-You can buy sealed packed mineral water and boiled water from every lodge and local shops which cost you $1-3 dollars per litter.
-River, spring, tap water is free but requires adding purification pills to either filter it.
+Safe drinking water is very important while we are on a trek and we recommend that one should drink at least 3-4 liters of water a day (this helps from de-hydration and altitude problem AMS).
+You can buy sealed packed mineral water and boiled water from every lodge and local shop which cost you $1-3 dollars per litter.
+River, spring, tap water is free but requires adding purification pills to either filter them.